koch-tobias/master-thesis/README.md

 # Component Identification for Geometric Measurements in the Vehicle Development Process Using Machine Learning

 ## 🚘🔍 Capi
 Capi (CAr-Part-Identifier) is a service developed as part of my master thesis and is based on two machine learning models.
-Capi identifies car parts that are relevant for geometric measurements during the vehicle development process. </br>
+Capi identifies car parts that are relevant for geometric measurements during the vehicle development process and is one of three components of a tool that automates the measurement process for different measures and compares them to guidelines and targets. </br>
 The input of the model needs to be a excel file which contains a list of car parts (structure tree) including their metadata.
 Sample excerpt:
 ![Sample excerpt input](images/sample_input.png)